 Many people and organizations view poverty in economic terms.
-The World Bank has described poverty as “pronounced deprivation in wellbeing.”
+The World Bank has described poverty as “pronounced deprivation in well-being.”
 This conventional view primarily links well-being to the ability to have command over commodities.
-By this definition, the poor are those who do not have enough income.
+By this definition of poverty, the poor are those who do not have enough income.

 But how does this conventional view align with how the Scripture describes the poor?
 How does the Bible define poverty?